 Use the Amazon SageMaker local mode to train on your notebook instance

-May 2021 – This post has been updated with a new sample notebook and resources to run processing, training, and inference with Amazon SageMaker local mode.
+May 2021: Post was updated with a new sample notebook and resources to run processing, training, and inference with Amazon SageMaker local mode.

 Amazon SageMaker is a flexible machine learning platform that allows you to more effectively build, train, and deploy machine learning models in production.
 Amazon SageMaker Python SDK supports local mode, which allows you to create estimators and deploy them to your local environment.
 This is a great way to test your deep learning scripts before running them in SageMaker’s managed training or hosting environments.
 Local Mode is supported for frameworks images (TensorFlow, MXNet, Chainer, PyTorch, and Scikit-Learn) and images you supply yourself.